 - Your property insurance may be invalidated

-These regulations are enforced by the Health & Safety Executive.
+These regulations are enforced by the Health and Safety Executive.

 There is no statutory requirement to have annual safety checks on electrical equipment as there is with gas, but it is advisable for landlords to have periodic checks done by a qualified electrician.